underscoreio/underscoreio/src/html/_posts/2015-04-14-free-monads-are-simple.md

   }
 ~~~

 Now we define an interpreter for `Request`.
 This interpreter just prints to the console.
-You can imagine more elaborate interpreters with caching and actual web service requests.
+It's a simple example such as you might use in testing.
+You can imagine a more elaborate interpreter that make parallel calls to web services and caches the results.

 ~~~ scala
   object ToyInterpreter extends (Request ~> Id.Id) {